 Additionally, when you start exercising regularly, your brain grows so accustomed to the increased blood flow it gets during exercise that it actually starts to adapt by turning certain genes on or off.
 Incidentally, many of these brain changes actually work to protect frequent exercisers from diseases such as Parkinson's and Alzheimer's, while simultaneously reducing their risk of stroke.

-5. Your Sex Drive Gets A Major Boost
+4. Your Sex Drive May Get A Boost

 During and after exercise, your blood flow increases — and it increases everywhere.
 Consequently, all that pumping blood allows for our erectile tissue (yes, ladies have that, too!
 It's just internal) to fill with blood, which leads to major horniness.
 Good circulation plays a huge role in sexual arousal, and since regular exercise increases circulation, it also increases sex drive.
 Which, come to think of it, is also a pretty decent form of exercise.